manuel-uberti/manuel-uberti.github.io/about.md

 My name is Manuel Uberti.

-I started my career developing Java enterprise applications.
-I have worked both in Italy and in the United Kingdom on software deployed to a wide range of
+I started my career developing Java enterprise applications and I have worked both in Italy and in the United Kingdom on projects of different sizes.
-customers: petrol companies, hospitals, job centres, insurance companies, banks, fashion stores, colour and additive factories.

 In 2015 my interest has shifted towards functional programming thanks to languages such as Emacs Lisp and Clojure.
 Since [2017](https://www.manueluberti.eu/programming/2017/03/12/anewjob/) my daily job involves